Crawl through a jungle cave and dig for treasure as you think about all you can be and do!

 Plan your visit

 Admission to the exhibit is free.
 The exhibit is open during ImaginOn building hours: Monday – Thursday from 9 a.m. to 8 p.m., and Friday – Saturday from 9 a.m. until 5 p.m.
-(ImaginOn is closed on Sundays from Memorial Day to Labor Day for summer hours.)
+(ImaginOn is closed on Sundays from Memorial Day to Labor Day for summer hours.) but entry will close 30 minutes prior to building closing time.
 For more information, call 704-416-4600 or visit imaginon.org.

 Information for groups